openconext/monitor-bundle

 A Symfony 5/6/7 bundle that adds an /internal/health and /internal/info endpoint to your application.

 The endpoints return JSON responses.
 The /internal/info endpoint tries to give as much information about the currently installed version of the application as possible.
 This information is based on the build path of the installation.
-But also includes the Symfony environment that is currently active and whether or not the debugger is enabled.
+But also includes the Symfony environment that is currently active and whether the debugger is enabled.

 The /internal/health endpoint reports on the health of the application.
 This information could be used for example by a load balancer.
 Example output: